real-links/security-page/docs/markdown-content.md

 - We regularly update our dependencies and make sure none of them has known vulnerabilities
 - We use Static Application Security Testing (SAST) to detect basic security vulnerabilities in our codebase
 - We use Dynamic Application Security Testing (DAST) to scan our applications
-- We rely on [yearly | bi-annually | quarterly] third-party security experts to perform penetration tests of our applications.
+- We rely on yearly third-party CREST accredited security experts to perform penetration tests of our applications.

 ## Responsible disclosure